jacmos3/LittleTraveler/README.md

-[The instruction to install and run the code are at the bottom]
+[The instructions for install & run the code are at the bottom]

-## A Loot for the Travel Industry
+# Traveler Loot: A Loot for the Travel Industry
 The Traveler Loot is a Loot derivative for the travel industry and the travel world in general.
 The original Loot provided a public good on which the community can create games.
 We are creating a public good on which the Travel industry can create marketing campaigns, fidelity programs, airdrops and so on.